vti/mojo-faq-addition/FAQ.md

 __How to use MyApp::CARROT as controller?__

-Since CARROT is not camelcase and can't be automatically converted from cattor, you should use
+Since CARROT is not camelcase and can't be automatically converted from carrot, you should use

     ->route(...)->to(class => 'CARROT');